spotify/luigi/doc/parameters.rst

 ----------

 Parameters is the Luigi equivalent of creating a constructor for each Task.
-Luigi requires you to declare these parameters instantiating :class:`~luigi.parameter.Parameter` objects on the class scope:
+Luigi requires you to declare these parameters by instantiating :class:`~luigi.parameter.Parameter` objects on the class scope:

 .. code:: python